jcbtmy01/Toomey_CSCI2270_FinalProject/README.md

   The searches will be looking for a single plot of data by prompting the user for a piece of information.

 Build and Run:
-  Since this is a console based application it would be easier to build and run using a provided make file rather than trying to   load into and IDE.
-It is recomomended that the contents be place in a folder.
-The program can be either compiled manually or using the make file where the executable will be name RunTime.
+  Since this is a console based application it would be easier to build and run using:
+    g++ main.cpp organizer.cpp BinaryTree.cpp HashTable.cpp LinkedList.cpp RB.cpp -o RunTime

+    and ./RunTime to run

 System Requirments: